agateblue/lifter/docs/caching/index.rst

     store = http.RESTStore(identifier='my_store', cache=cache)
     manager = store.query(MyModel)

-You can use the same :py:class:`Cache` instance accross multiple store if you want, this won't lead to cache collisions.
+You can use the same :py:class:`Cache` instance across multiple store if you want, this won't lead to cache collisions.

 How does it work?